DaevMithran/W3C2PDF/README.md

    - A verification URL
    - A cryptographic hash linking to the credential

-### 4.4 Digital Signatures
+### 4.4 Cryptographic Proof Preservation

-The PDF MUST be digitally signed to ensure integrity and authenticity.
-The specification supports multiple signature methods:

-1. **Standard Digital Signatures**
+The PDF must preserve the original cryptographic proofs from the VC/VP:

+1. **Original Proof Preservation**
+   - For JWT: The complete token must be preserved intact within PDF metadata
+   - For JSON-LD: The proof section must be preserved in its entirety
+   - The original signature must remain verifiable after extraction from the PDF

+2. **Additional Security Layers** (Implementation Choice)
-   - Standard PDF digital signatures using widely supported algorithms
+   - Standard PDF digital signatures may be added as an additional layer if required
-   - Suitable for many general use cases

-2. **QES** (Qualified Electronic Signature)
-   - Standard PDF digital signature compliant with eIDAS requirements
-   - Uses X.509 certificates from qualified trust service providers
-   - Appropriate for use cases requiring high legal assurance in regulated contexts
+   - QES (Qualified Electronic Signature) for regulatory contexts requiring additional assurance

-3. **DID-based Signatures**
-   - Signatures using verification methods associated with DIDs
-   - Enables decentralized verification within self-sovereign identity ecosystems
-   - Can coexist with other signature types for both legal and decentralized verification

-Implementations should select signature methods appropriate to their use cases and regulatory requirements.
+Implementations should prioritize preserving the integrity of the original credential proof.
+Additional security layers should not interfere with or invalidate the original proof verification.

 ### 4.5 PDF to Credential Conversion